What is Food Grade Hydrogen Peroxide?

 What can food grade hydrogen peroxide be used for?

-Food grade hydrogen peroxide can be used for a wide range of applications, including cleaning and disinfecting surfaces, purifying water, treating minor wounds, and whitening teeth.
+Food grade hydrogen peroxide can be used for a wide range of applications, including cleaning and disinfecting surfaces, purifying water.
 It is important to follow recommended dilution ratios and usage instructions for safe and effective use.

 How long does food grade hydrogen peroxide last?
 Does it go bad or expire?